Most Wanted BitLocker Features

-User are locked out from encryption and are not network connected can use the integrated challenge/response help desk feature of Secure Disk for BitLocker.
+User who are locked out from encryption and not network connected can use the integrated challenge/response help desk feature of Secure Disk for BitLocker.

 The challenge can be transferred by telephone, email or SMS to the help desk agent.
 The response can allow the user to reset his authentication password, or allow a defined number or unauthenticated boots or disable authentication for a given time period.
 In addition to pre-boot services the help desk response can bypass the Windows domain authentication using single sign-on techniques.

-There are many more help desk options available, contact us using our contact form to get a full list of options.
+There are many more help desk options available in Secure Disk for Bitlocker.
+Contact us using our contact form to get a full list of options.

 Microsoft BitLocker requires multiple tools for its management: group policies, scripts, MBAM or 3rd party BitLocker management tools.

 Secure Disk for BitLocker is a one-stop solution for BitLocker management and compliance reporting.
 The graphical console gives all configuration options you require to deploy full-disk encryption in large scale environments.
 Different configurations can be grouped for Active Directory groups or individual clients.
 The Secure Disk client connects regularly to the central management server to receive configuration updated and send his client security protocols.

 BitLocker does not offer single sign-on to the Windows operating system after successful pre-boot-authentication.

 Secure BitLocker environments require a user authentication in the client's pre-boot-authentication phase, e.g. password, key, TPM-pin or by the use of 3rd party add-ons advanced user authentication like smart card logon, PKI/token, certificate or smartphone app.